amigavision/AmigaVision/README.md

 While many games supports two or more buttons, Amiga games were generally designed for one button joysticks.
 Consequently "up to jump" (or accelerate) control scheme is very common.

-If you are using a gamepad, you might want to use MiSTer's controller mapping to bind the up direction to the D-pad and/or an dedicated jump/accelerate button, typically the `X` button.
+If you are using a gamepad, you might want to use MiSTer's controller mapping to bind the up direction to a dedicated jump/accelerate button, typically the `X` button.
 Here's how:

 * First, make sure to have CD32 controller mode enabled (this is the default).
 * Enter "Define joystick buttons" mode